 Last week, seeing my stock of reserved malai I was just wondering if anything else could be done with it, other than churning it out to extract butter and then Ghee from it.
-Actually, in summers, as everybody prefers shakes and cold milk only, therefore, milk gathers a lot of malai.
 Frankly, Malai cake didn’t strike me at all.
 The very next day, as if some telepathy was going on, I got a message from my cousin, Ishta Gupta, asking if I knew how to make Malai Chocolate Cake.
 OMG!!!
 I just couldn’t believe it.

 After a few days, when my next stock of malai got ready, I again tried it.
 This time following the recipe to the T point, that is without any curd.
-Well. one little change was a shift from apf to wwf and hence the quantity of liquid and secondly using brown sugar instead of white sugar.
+Well. one little change was a shift from all-purpose-flour to whole-wheat-flour and hence the quantity of liquid and secondly using brown sugar instead of white sugar.
 And Wow!!!
 It was too yummy… super soft n spongy.

 So, a big THANK YOU to Sharma Aunty for this lovely recipe.
 And another THANK YOU to Ishta.
 Had she not asked for it, I would have probably never tried it.

 It is a completely Healthy Cake with wheat flour, brown sugar, cream (malai) and milk.